 - You were physically assaulted aboard the vessel.

-- You were injured because a piece of equipment had not been properly maintained.
+- You were injured because a piece of equipment had not been adequately maintained.

 - Warning signs were inadequate or not present in hazardous areas of a vessel.

-In any of these, or similar situations involving negligence, cause you to be injured on the job, it may be time to look for a good lawyer who can help you determine if your claim is valid and help you file a Jones Act claim.
+If any of these, or similar situations involving negligence, cause you to be injured on the job, it may be time to look for a good lawyer to help you determine if your claim is valid and help you file a Jones Act claim.

-When seeking a professional to help with your claim, you want to find a firm and an individual with experience in maritime law.
-Evaluate your potential choices and ask as many questions as you need to make you feel comfortable with your choice.
+When seeking a professional to help with your claim, you want to find a firm and an attorney with experience in maritime law.
+Evaluate your potential choices and ask as many questions as needed to make you feel comfortable with your choice.

 Being injured on the job is serious and can impact your life in many ways.
-You need to be sure that you understand your rights according to the Jones Act and that you have an experienced and knowledgeable team of professionals, including a Jones Act lawyer to help you get the compensation you deserve.
+You must be sure that you understand your rights according to the Jones Act and have an experienced and knowledgeable team of professionals, including a Jones Act lawyer, to help you get the compensation you deserve.